 Ms. Gaskins-Nathan is a long-time organizer, lobbyist, and trial attorney.
 Prior to joining the Rockefeller Brothers Fund, she was senior counsel with the Brennan Center for Justice, serving as the director of the Redistricting and Representation program.
 Her portfolio included redistricting reform, voting rights, and elections, with a focus on voter suppression issues.
 Ms. Gaskins-Nathan is a frequent lecturer and writer on issues related to women and politics, movement building, and democratic reform.
 She is the author of numerous articles and publications related to voter suppression, voting rights, and redistricting.

-Ms. Gaskins-Nathan served as executive director for the League of Women Voters Minnesota, where she worked on a wide range of voting rights and civil rights issues.
-Prior to that, she was the executive director for the Minnesota Women’s Political Caucus.
-She worked for a number of years as a trial attorney, most notably with the firm Bowman and Brooke, LLC.
-Ms. Gaskins-Nathan also served as a special assistant appellate public defender for the State of Minnesota.
+Ms. Gaskins-Nathan served as executive director for the League of Women Voters Minnesota and the executive director for the Minnesota Women’s Political Caucus.
+She worked for several years as a civil trial attorney, and also served as a special assistant appellate public defender for the State of Minnesota.

 Following law school, Ms. Gaskins-Nathan served as a shared judicial clerk for the Honorable Alan Page and the Honorable Joan Ericksen at the Minnesota Supreme Court.
 She was also a 2008 Feminist Leadership Fellow with the University of Minnesota, Hubert H. Humphrey Institute of Public Affairs - Center on Women and Public Policy.
 She is a frequent commentator on voting rights and redistricting reform and regularly appears on numerous news and public affairs programming, including past appearances on PBS’s NewsHour, MSNBC, and Bill Moyers.